 “Tinker, tailor, soldier, sailor, rich man, poor man, beggar man, thief.”
 One group of veterans returning from the Civil War, attracted by our city’s industries, transportation networks, universities, and medical schools, made Philadelphia one of their top ten destinations.
 But these veterans were not welcomed.
 They learned how to succeed or fail, live and die, incognito among their former enemies.
 Hear the untold story of war and peace, reunion and reconciliation from a different perspective: those now buried in the land of strangers, the Confederates of Laurel Hill.
-Fate denied them victory, but gave them immortality.
+Fate denied them victory but gave them immortality.
 Learn the curious history of Philadelphians who joined the Confederacy: who they were, why they fought, and how they ended up so very far from the place they considered home.

 Ticket pricing is $15/General Admission, $13/Seniors (65 & Up), $13/Students with ID, $10/Members, $7.50/Youth (6-12), and $0/Child (5 & Under).
-Tickets can be purchased at the door or online.
+Please note - youth and children must be accompanied by an adult.

 Tour Guide: Sam Ricks

 Information on directions and parking and visiting guidelines, including social distancing guidelines, are linked here to better plan your visit.
 A reminder email will also be sent to ticket holders a day before the program start day.